telerik/xaml-docs/controls/radchartview3d/getting-started.md

 ## Setting chart size

 The size of the chart's plot area can be changed via the __PlotAreaSize__ property of the chart.
-This property is of type System.Windows.Media.Media3D.__Size3D__, thus allowing you to set all 3 dimensions of the area.
+The property is of type System.Windows.Media.Media3D.__Size3D__, thus allowing you to set all 3 dimensions of the area.

 #### __[XAML] Example 7: Setting PlotAreaSize__
 {{region radchartview3d-getting-started-6}}